Aafaf-rido/Pain-assessment/README.md

 ## Quick Start

-1. Load the PEMF dataset
+1. Load the PEMF dataset and change the path variable in the file hybridCovNeXt.py

 2. create and activate a conda environment